ioBroker/ioBroker.knx/README.md

 Before beginning: Every DPT of com.Objects should be set in your ETS project.
 Every device should be sorted into your facility structure.

-## Obsolete for the moment in 1.0.19
-### ATTENTION for Version 1.0.18: For future releases I've changed the values for "boolean" from 1 and 0 to true false, as it should be.
-In fact of this, check your scripts to use "true" and "false" instead of 0 and 1
-### ACHTUNG für Version 1.0.18: Für zukünfige Versionen wurden die Werte für den DPT1.xxx boolean wurde von 1 bzw 0 auf true bzw false gesetzt.
-Deshalb sind alle Scripte auf diese Auswertung hin zu prüfen.

 ## Features:
 * importing knxproj file
 * generating ETS-like object structure